Shikaga/story/index.md

 They start trying to break the ciphers, and thinking about every way that they can possibly bring this flying dutchman of a mission to an end.
 Orin is having some serious doubts about the mission, but tries to hide them, but Emlyn can tell.

 Meanwhile, Emlyn meets Robert.
 Not really sure how deep into the relationship we want to get.
-Emlyn never forgets that the mission is her number one priority, but even so...
+Emlyn never forgets that the mission is her number one priority, but even so…

 X.
 ---